 How Many of These 12 Advanced Spanish Phrases Do You Use Daily?

-Well, now it’s time to take your Spanish to the next level.
+Now that you have a solid intermediate level of Spanish speaking, it’s time to take your Spanish to the next level with advanced phrases.

 Focusing on interesting or uncommon vocabulary is a great way to make the leap from intermediate to advanced Spanish.

 In this post, we will teach you 12 advanced Spanish phrases which will not only help your comprehension but also make you sound like a native speaker.

 - 6. Hacer la vista gorda

 - 7. Desde luego

 - 10. Dar vueltas a